 Important Collections in the Kriebel Herbarium

-The vascular plant specimens of the Kriebel Herbarium represent an opportunity to reconstruct the original flora of Indiana and the Midwestern and Great Lakes ragion of the United States in general, of which little remains largely due to agricultural development.
+The vascular plant specimens of the Kriebel Herbarium represent an opportunity to reconstruct the original flora of Indiana and the Midwestern and Great Lakes region of the United States in general.
+Little remains in these areas due to agricultural development.
 For instance, Ralph Kriebel, who studied under Deam, was especially interested in ferns and oaks and as a result, there are important local collections available from areas where these plants can no longer be found.
-There is a specimen of leatherleaf (Chamaedaphne calyculata) in PUL, collected by Deam in 1916 from a bog in DeKalb Co. which is now the only indication of the original natural ecology of this site, as the area has since been destroyed by peat mining.
+There is a specimen of leather leaf (Chamaedaphne calyculata) collected by Deam in 1916 from a bog in DeKalb Co. which is now the only indication of the original natural ecology of this site, as the area has since been destroyed by peat mining.

 Eli Lilly Collection

 Eli Lilly Pharmaceuticals, Indianapolis, 1876

 In 2012, Purdue University's Kriebel Herbarium recently accquired over 14,700 specimens from the Eli Lilly and Company Pharmaceuticals, located in Indianapolis.
 The company was founded in the 1876 by Colonel Eli Lilly.
 A total of 398 type specimens of vascular plants from the Kriebel Herbarium were recently databased and imaged in 2012 as part of the Global Plants Initiative.
 The majority of these Isotype specimens are from the collection of Cyrus G. Pringle (1838–1911), an American botanist who is noted in the top five historical botanists for quantity of new species discovered, approximately 1,200 species and 29 genera.

 In 2014, the U.S. Institute of Museum and Library Services, via the Indiana State Library, awarded the Kriebel funds to catalog and digitize the Eli Lilly collection for inclusion in the Indiana Memory project.